Jake-Nano/Jake-Bluestamp-Portfolio/index.md

 This was my first experience soldering, so I struggled with areas where I had to solder in small spaces.
 For example when soldering the integrated circuit, the pins were in close proximity, so I would often mess up older solders and struggled to make my solders nice.
 Along with these struggles, I had a hard time working with my second solder, as when I switched, the new solder would not get hot enough to easily melt the solder.
 As a result, I nearly burned the calculator, I messed up old solders, and I had to switch my soldering iron a second time.

-I chose the calculator as a starter project mostly randomly, but it turned out to be a great choice, as it was perfect for learning soldering and it was similar to my main project.
-My biggest challenge in the project was inexperience with soldering.
-I had to solder sections where all the pins were close together, and being so new, I struggled with making sure that all the pins were soldered correctly while also confirming that I did not connect pines that should be separate.
-Otherwise the project went smoothly and I finished quickly.
-One thing that helped me finish quickly was working with other people.
-Whenever I got stuck, after I tried troubleshooting I would ask those around me for help.
-By asking for help and giving help when asked, myself and those around me were able to pass roadblocks and finish the project more quickly and efficiently.

 # Schematics
 ![Pinouts](adafruit_products_Braincraft_HAT_RasPi_pinouts_schematic.png)